Your Support is Appreciated!

 About Us

-On June 02, 1920, Frank G. Clement, the 41st Governor of Tennessee, was born at this site.
+On June 2, 1920, Frank G. Clement, the 41st Governor of Tennessee, was born at this site.
 During his 10 years in office, Clement became a proponent for the modernization of Tennessee.
-He is regarded by many to be one of the state's greatest governors.
-Under his leadership the state saw extensive reforms in education, infrastructure, the state prison system, and the end of Jim Crow Segregation.
-Clement made history by creating the state's first Department of Mental Health, creating the South's first community college, and in 1955 became the first southern governor in U.S. history to veto a segregation bill as well as integrate the first southern high school.
+Under his leadership the state saw extensive reforms in education, infrastructure, the state prison system, and the end of Jim Crow segregation.
+Clement made history by creating the state's first Department of Mental Health, creating the South's first community college, and in 1955 becoming the first southern governor in U.S. history to veto a segregation bill as well as integrate the first southern high school.

 CRHM Legacy Video